NSE Symbol: | BSE Code: | ISIN: | Sector:

 BUSINESS RESPONSIBILITY REPORT

 Dabur is an environmentally sensitive organisation.
 At Dabur, fulfilment of environmental, social and governance responsibility is an integral part of the way the Company conducts its business.
-A detailed information on the initiatives of the Company as enunciated in the National Voluntary Guidelines on Social, Environmental and Economic Responsibilities of Business, 2011 is provided in the Business Responsibility Report, a copy of which will be available on the Company's website at www.dabur.com.
+A detailed information on the initiatives of the Company as enunciated in the National Voluntary Guidelines on Social, Environmental and Economic Responsibilities of Business, 2011' is provided in the Business Responsibility Report, a copy of which will be available on the Company's website www.dabur.com

 Further, for Business Responsibility Report as stipulated under Clause 55 of the Listing Agreement with the Stock Exchanges, kindly refer to Business Responsibility Report section which forms part of the Annual Report.

-During the year under review the Company has sustained its long term credit rating of AAA.
-The highest credit rating of AAA awarded by CRISIL reflects the Company's financial discipline and prudence.
+During the year under review the Company has sustained its long term credit rating of AAA (stable).
+The highest credit rating of AAA awarded by CRISIL reflects the highest degree of safety regarding timely servicing of financial obligations.
 The Company's short term credit rated as A1+ by CRISIL, has also been reaffirmed.
-This being the highest rating indicates a very strong degree of safety with regard to timely payment of interest & principal.
+This rating indicates a very strong degree of safety with regard to timely payment of interest & principal.
 Such instrument carry lowest credit risk.

-Further ICRA has reaffirmed the rating of NCD programme of the Company as AAA (stable).
+Further, ICRA has reaffirmed the rating of NCD programme of the Company as AAA (stable).
 The rating indicates highest degree of safety regarding timely servicing of financial obligation.
 The rated instrument carries lowest credit risk and the outlook on the rating is stable.

 i) That in the preparation of the annual accounts, the applicable accounting standards have been followed and no material departures have been made from the same;